Charlotte Dacre: Influence

-In the literary world, Charlotte Dacre has remained in virtual obscurity for nearly two centuries.
-Yet her work was admired by some of the literary giants of her day and her novels influenced Percy Bysshe Shelley, who thought highly of her style and creative skills.
+Despite all four of her novels being re-issued by Arno Press from 1972 to 1974, Charlotte Dacre remained in virtual obscurity for nearly two centuries until the recovery of Zofloya in the 1990s by feminist scholars.
+Zofloya has since become a staple work of Gothic curriculum.
+Her work was admired by some of the literary giants of her day and her novels influenced Percy Bysshe Shelley, who thought highly of her style and creative skills.
+Shelley's first two Gothic novels, Zastrozzi and St. Irvyne were largely influenced by Zofloya.
 She is believed to be one of the numerous targets of Lord Byron's satirical poem English Bards and Scotch Reviewers, mentioned in the lines: